INVESTORS first read.com – Daily edge before the open deal

 THE PRESIDENCY PROBLEM

 Special Counsel Robert Mueller is closing in on Trump, et al, and this is going to get ugly.
+So far, the Street has ignored the issue.
+Bad news for Trump may not adversely impact stock prices, good news would jettison them, since it raises the odds that Trump would be re-elected in 2020.

 There are other issues that can crush the market (debt, fiscal crisis, depression), but extended dysfunction in the highest office in our country has the potential for immeasurable damage to stock prices.